-Keeping with our focus on innovation, “Precision Farming” is how we describe the broad array of technologies we use to understand and manage the acreage we farm.
+Keeping with our focus on innovation, “precision viticulture” is how we describe the broad array of technologies we use to understand and manage the acreage we farm.
 These technologies vary from small, handheld devices that measure a vine’s rate of photosynthesis and water loss to aerial infrared photography that measures microscopic differences in vine vigor across vineyard blocks.

-Simply put, Precision Farming allows us to understand the plants’ water status in real time and make educated irrigation decisions, evaluating and quantifying variability in a vineyard block.
+Simply put, precision viticulture allows us to understand the plants’ water status in real time and make educated irrigation decisions, evaluating and quantifying variability in a vineyard block.
 The use of these tools centers on a continuous pursuit of the balanced vine.

 Through the use of technology and vine-based measurements we have significantly reduced our water usage.
 The benefits of deficit irrigation — which allows us to precisely control when and where to irrigate — are multi-faceted, preserving an asset in limited supply while also making better wine.

 - Several methods to make informed irrigation decisions, including sap-flow measurements and Leaf Water Potential (LWP), which gauges the stress of the vines by measuring the amount of water that is released in a leaf under pressure and over a short period of time.